vmware-tanzu/velero/site/content/docs/v0.10.0/rbac.md

+---
-# Run Ark more securely with restrictive RBAC settings
+title: "Run Ark more securely with restrictive RBAC settings"
+layout: docs
+---

 By default Ark runs with an RBAC policy of ClusterRole `cluster-admin`.
 This is to make sure that Ark can back up or restore anything in your cluster.
 But `cluster-admin` access is wide open -- it gives Ark components access to everything in your cluster.
 Depending on your environment and your security needs, you should consider whether to configure additional RBAC policies with more restrictive access.